QuantiModo/quantimodo-sdk-javascript/README.md

 - **Flow**: accessCode
 - **Authorization URL**: https://app.quantimo.do/api/v2/oauth/authorize
 - **Scopes**:
-  - basic: Allows you to read user info (displayname, email, etc).
+  - basic: Allows you to read user info (display name, email, etc).
   - readmeasurements: Allows one to read a user&#39;s data
   - writemeasurements: Allows you to write user data